What is the weather like?

 On average, there are 256 sunny days per year in Kanab.
 The US average is 205 sunny days.
 That makes Kanab a great place to be, especially in the summer with the extra hours of adventuring daytime!

-Things to keep in mind when planning your trip –
+Final things to keep in mind when planning your trip to Southern Utah –

--Zion Canyon shuttle buses run from April through Oct. and sometimes Nov.
-The busiest times of the year.
+- Zion Canyon shuttle buses generally run from April through Oct. and sometimes Nov.
+You now need to purchase a shuttle ticket in advance, and they go quick!
 But you still need to be there early to get parking.